vincentchu/shh-chat/README.md

 ```

-2. Bob geneates and sends his own PK to Alice, encrypting the content with Alice's PK
+2. Bob generates and sends his own PK to Alice, encrypting the content with Alice's PK

 ```js
 const payload = {